webmappsrl/trello-monitor/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://webmapp.it/wp-content/uploads/2016/07/webamapp-logo-1.png" width="400"></a></p>

 ## TRELLO-MONITOR
-TRELLO-MONITOR was born as a bridge between Instances and Servers to improve and increase the generation performance on Webmapp maps
+TRELLO-MONITOR was created to analyze and measure the quality and effectiveness with which the works are carried out within the webmapp.
+Both to be able to measure and analyze the works commissioned by customers

 ### Server Requirements